lop-Louis/northbook/docs/start-here/tone.md

 change_type: minor
 status: live
 audience: Anyone writing or editing Northbook content
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Define how our voice should sound across channels
-primary_action: Apply the pillars and scenario guidance before publishing
+primary_action: Use the voice and tone pillars before you publish.
 ---

 # Voice & Tone Guide

+<a href="#voice-pillars" data-primary-action>Use the voice and tone pillars before you publish.</a>

 What: Shared language rules for anything public-facing—docs, release notes, support replies.
 Why: Keeps every channel tight, human, and on-brand so readers know it's us.